Central Toronto Veterinary Referral Clinic

 Cancer Care Options Offered by Our Oncology Service at CTVRC:

 Immunotherapy: Immunotherapy is another commonly used form of cancer treatment in veterinary medicine.
-Immunotherapy is a treatment that stimulates the pet’s immune system to fight off particular cancer cells.
+Immunotherapy is a treatment that stimulates the companion’s immune system to fight off particular cancer cells.

-Additional Options: Radiation therapy is another common treatment option for pets with cancer.
-Our oncologist may discuss radiation therapy and other options during your consultation and can refer you and your pet to a veterinary radiation oncologist.
+Additional Options: Radiation therapy is another common treatment option for companions with cancer.
+Our oncologist may discuss radiation therapy and other options during your consultation and can refer you and your companion to a veterinary radiation oncologist.

 Request an Appointment

-If you are interested in scheduling a consultation with our oncologist, Dr. Kostas Rigas, please fill out our 'contact us' form linked below so we can coordinate a referral from your primary care veterinarian.
+If you are interested in scheduling a consultation with our oncologist, please fill out our 'contact us' form linked below so we can coordinate a referral from your primary care veterinarian.